VAOX/MICROSOFT365/README.md

 </a>For Exchange Online subscriptions hosted in Office 365, start here.
 Scripts from this guide are located in the Exchange Online folder.

 ## Setup Intune
-</a>: The Intune scripts are (mostly) taken and modified from Microsoft: https://github.com/microsoftgraph/powershell-intune-samples/ ;
+</a>These scripts are (mostly) taken and modified from Microsoft: https://github.com/microsoftgraph/powershell-intune-samples/ ;
 None of the policies will be assigned when you first import the JSON files; simply review, adjust and test the settings out before assigning them.
 See more details in the "Setup Intune" folder's readme file.

 ## Windows 10